PRP is a revolutionary therapeutic approach in regenerative medicine, and has recently gained popularity for its application in esthetics.

 How many treatments are typically needed/recommended?

 Typically 3 treatments are required for longer term benefit, however this is mutually decided upon during your consultation session with the Nurse Practitioner.
-Time interval between treatments is usually 4-6 weeks.
+If hair loss is significant, more treatments are usually required.
+Time interval between treatments is 4-6 weeks.

 Are there any contraindications?